malfunkt/hyperfox/README.md

 ## Usage example

-Run `hyperfox`, by default it will listen on 0.0.0.0:9999 in HTTP mode.
+Run `hyperfox`, it will start in HTTP mode listening at `0.0.0.0:9999` by default.

 ```sh
 % hyperfox